luktinghin/simtiva/README.md

 - To help deliver TCI in a setting where TCI pumps are not available

 ### Changelog
- Version 4.4 (Build 95) Current
+ Version 4.4 (Build 96) Current
+ - Bolus/Infusion unit function: manual mode - can change infusion unit from "ml/h" to "mg/kg/h" (or appropriate units) & change the bolus unit from "mg" to "mg/kg" or "ml" (or appropriate units)
+ - Corrected algorithm in decremental infusion rates for reducing target in CET mode
  - Bug fixes
- - Bolus/Infusion unit function: manual mode - can change infusion unit from "ml/h" to "mg/kg/h" (or appropriate units) & change the bolus unit from "mg" to "mg/kg" or "ml" (or appropriate units)

  Version 4.3 (Build 94) Current
  - Added CeT and CpT quick edit function in Fullscreen mode